heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 Docker Compose uses YAML configuration files to declare which containers to use and how they should work together.

-1. Let’s start by downloading the [Nakama Docker Compose file](https://raw.githubusercontent.com/heroiclabs/nakama/master/install/docker/docker-compose.yml):
+1\.
+Let’s start by downloading the [Nakama Docker Compose file](https://raw.githubusercontent.com/heroiclabs/nakama/master/install/docker/docker-compose.yml):

 ```shell fct_label="Shell"
 wget https://raw.githubusercontent.com/heroiclabs/nakama/master/install/docker/docker-compose.yml
 ```

 !!! warning "Windows users"
     If you are trying to run Nakama via Docker-Compose on Windows, you'll need to make a small change to the downloaded `docker-compose.yml` file.
-Follow this [instruction](#docker-compose-data) to bind the correct path.
+Follow this [instruction](#data) to bind the correct path.

 This will download `docker-compose.yml` to your current working directory.

-2. Next, we’ll ask Docker Compose to follow the instructions in the file we just downloaded:
+2\.
+Next, we’ll ask Docker Compose to follow the instructions in the file we just downloaded:

 ```shell fct_label="Shell"
 docker-compose -f docker-compose.yml up